 CEO at Alloy Personal Training Franchise

 Rick Mayo is the founder and CEO of Alloy Personal Training Center (est. 1992) and Alloy Personal Training Solutions.
-As the owner of APTC, Rick and his team conduct over 60,000 (or would 1.2 million be more interesting?) personal training sessions a year.
+As the owner of APTC, Rick and his team conducted over 60,000 personal training sessions a year.
 In 2010, Rick created Alloy, a consulting and licensing company as a platform for the Alloy personal training systems.
 Alloy has over 1000 clubs licensed worldwide.
 In 2019 Rick and the Alloy team stopped offering new Alloy licenses and converted the concept to a franchise offering to further develop the Alloy brand to its fullest potential, by offering a complete solution and supply the entire business model from build-out design, through equipment, fitness operations, marketing, specifications and more.

 CEO at Alloy Personal Training Solutions

 Suzanne Robb is a hard-working, dedicated, operator, speaker, industry leader, and innovator who loves to get stuff done.
 “It’s better to give than to receive” is a mantra Suzanne thrives by and says she shines brightest when she is serving others.
 Suzanne entered the fitness industry when she joined Rick Mayo at team Alloy in 2011, prior to their partnership, she had been a microbiologist.
 Another very important role that Suzanne has taken on through the years when called to serve has been that of a respite Foster Parent.
 Suzanne’s current focus is optimizing the systems for the new Alloy Personal Training Franchise Solution Model while overseeing renovations at the original flagship location, in Georgia AKA “The Mother Ship.”